 For our insurance and mortgage products, customer interactions are handled generally through a limited number of specialized intermediaries including professionally licensed brokers, agents, wholesalers, administrators and mortgage originators, as applicable, who are instrumental in providing information and advisory assistance to existing and potential customers.
-These intermediaries are also generally involved in reviewing the policies and their terms and managing the insurance relationship following the purchase of the policy.
+These intermediaries are also generally involved in reviewing the policies and their terms and managing the insurance relationship following the policy's purchase.
 The policyholders are also encouraged to carefully review the content wording and to seek clarification as needed.

 Our underwriters and sales employees have regular contact with the intermediaries to confirm that their understanding of our products is clear and comprehensive.
-The applicable underwriting business unit, communications group and legal department are all involved in the preparation and review of communications that are distributed to customers or prospective customers.
+The applicable underwriting business unit, communications group and legal department are all involved in preparing and reviewing communications that are distributed to customers or prospective customers.
 Our communications are tailored to meet the specific needs of the customer and vary based on the underlying product type and segment.
-The information we provide may include, among other things, the specific product and policy scope (including limits and deductibles as applicable), underwriting terms and conditions, pricing information, industry and exposure related materials, risk management support and other general information about the company issuing the underlying policy, Arch Capital Group Ltd., our brand and/or our financial strength as well as information regarding how to make a claim and claims procedures, as applicable.
+The information we provide may include, among other things, the specific product and policy scope (including limits and deductibles as applicable), underwriting terms and conditions, pricing information, industry and exposure-related materials, risk management support and other general information about the company issuing the underlying policy, our brand and/or our financial strength as well as information regarding how to make a claim and claims procedures, as applicable.